ashtonw7/writing-with-no-purpose/posts/king.md

 —Say, how are the mines these days?

 —Not too bad.
 Well, I mean they’re pretty dark.
 And dangerous.
-But you can find some good stuff down there so not too bad.
+But you can find some good ore down there, so not too bad.

 —If you don’t mind, could you melt down some gold for me and make it into a pointy hat?

 —What?
 Why a pointy hat?

-—Haha, sorry I probably didn’t explain it well enough.
+—Sorry, I probably didn’t explain it well enough.
 It’s not one big point, it's like a lot of little points in a circle.
 I think it’d be a good thing for me to wear around while I’m collecting taxes.

 —What are taxes?